 All these memories after finding a used cookbook?
 Yes, because the book is THAT special, and Chicken Marbella is its shining star.

 At the time of its publication, this cookbook appeared in just about every “Yuppie’s” kitchen.
 It represented the bold move from the bland comfort foods found in the familiar Joy of Cooking to much more adventurous flavors and tastes.
-The recipes were known for using easy-to-find ingredients in unusual ways, and creating interesting dishes like no others before them, with the recipe for Chicken Marbella being its shining star.
+The recipes were known for using easy-to-find ingredients in unusual ways, and creating interesting dishes like no others before them, with the recipe for Chicken Marbella being the highlight of the book.